FiachraCI/popquizzer/README.md

 1. As a user I want to be able to select the category that the quiz uses.
   * The user is able to select the category upon landing on the site.
 There are multiple choice categories for the user to choose from to tailor the quiz to their subject knowledge.
 1. As a user I want to be able to select the difficulty that the quiz uses.
   * The user is prompted and is able to select their desired difficulty level once a category has been clicked.
-There are three different levels to choose from and the user can tailor the quiz further to their confidende level within their subject knowledge.
+There are three different levels to choose from and the user can tailor the quiz further to their confidence level within their subject knowledge.
 1. As a user I want to get feedback to tell me if my answer is correct or incorrect.
   * The user gets feedback throughout the quiz in the form of visual feedback.
 The selected answer flashed green and red for 1.5 seconds for right and wrong answers respectively, no feedback provided to tell the user the right answer if they got the question wrong, as I wanted the quix to be more challenging for repeat users.
 1. As a user I want to be able to see my score being updated in real-time.